The WELL: Technology and Structure

-The original hardware for the WELL, a VAX 11/750, cost "a quarter of a million dollars and required a closet full of telephone lines and modems."
-The WELL's core conferencing software, PicoSpan is written in The C Programming Language and runs on Unix.
+The original hardware for the WELL was a VAX 11/750, which cost "a quarter of a million dollars and required a closet full of telephone lines and modems."
+The WELL's core conferencing software, PicoSpan, is written in the C programming language and runs on Unix.
 PicoSpan was written by Marcus D. Watts for Network Technologies International (NETI).
 A license for PicoSpan, in exchange for a half interest in the company, was part of NETI's initial investment in The WELL (along with the VAX computer running the mt Xinu variant of Unix).
 In 1996, the WELL began also using and licensing the "Engaged" conferencing software, which was built on top of PicoSpan and provides a Web-based user interface which requires less technological expertise from users.
 The Wall Street Journal was among the websites reported to use Engaged for online community.

 The WELL's conferencing system is organized into forums reflecting member interests, and include arts, health, business, regions, hobbies, spirituality, music, politics, games, software and many more.
 These community forums, known as conferences, are supervised by conference hosts who guide conversations and may enforce conference rules on civility and/or appropriateness.
 Initially all hosts were selected by staff members.
 In 1995, Gail Ann Williams changed the policies to enable user-created forums.
 Participants can create their own independent personal conferences—either viewable by any WELL member or privately viewable by those members on a restricted membership list—on any subject they please with any rules they like.
 Public conferences are open to all members, while private conferences are restricted to a list of users controlled by the conference hosts.
 Some "featured private" or "private independent" conferences (such as "Women on the WELL" and "Recovery") are listed in the WELL's directory and members may request admission to such conferences.
 Within the conferences, logged-in members can see the real name of the author of each post.
 The intent is to foster a more intimate community through "people taking responsibility for opinions, obsessions, insights, silliness, and an occasional faux pas."